Need help with your essay?

 Call us at +1-215-568-2590 or click to

-With IESE’s Round 1 deadline fast approaching, we thought we’d take some time to look over the school’s application essays for the 2012-2013 admissions season.
-Following the trend of many top MBA programs, IESE has reduced the number of required essays this year, asking applicants to complete just three essays for a total of 1100 words.
+With the Round 1 deadline fast approaching, we thought we’d take some time to look over IESE’s application essays for the 2013-2014 admissions season.
+After reducing the required writing last year to just three essays and a total of 1,100 words, IESE has maintained two of those same prompts for the coming season.
+By changing its second question and halving the word counts there, however, IESE has created an essay set of just 800 words in total.
 Let’s take a look at each question:

 Essay 1: Describe your short-term and long-term career goals (Post MBA).
 (300 words)

-While this question is a version of the standard career goals essay required by many business schools, IESE’s 300-word limit is a bit tighter than that of most programs.
+While this question is a version of the standard career goals essay required by many business schools, IESE’s 300-word limit is a bit tighter than that of some programs.
 Applicants will need to clearly and concisely state what their future plans are for both immediately after business school and in the longer term, being sure to illustrate how their goals relate to their work thus far and the skills they would gain from an MBA.
 A quick mention of applicants’ interest in IESE’s MBA program, perhaps naming some key courses and clubs, will also help to clarify why they want to earn their degree at IESE specifically.
+Reading the Clear Admit School Guide to IESE will pay dividends here in order to make every word count.

-A final point to consider is that it’s also important to select stories with an eye to balance.
-Be sure to show that you can excel in a range of settings and situations by thinking about stories not just from your professional experience, but also your academic and extracurricular history.
+As for the “demonstration of fit” component of the prompt, there are a few important elements to consider.
+First, it’s important to review IESE’s mission and values as you research this essay.
+With tight word limits in place, it’s unlikely that candidates will be able to detail how this one situation shows their fit with all of these values.
+Instead, consider focusing on one or two key components of the school’s mission and aligning those with personal qualities demonstrated by your actions in this situation.
+A final point to consider is that it’s also important to select stories across the IESE set with an eye to balance.
+Be sure to show between this and your third IESE essay that you can excel in a range of settings and situations by thinking about stories not just from your professional experience, but also your academic and extracurricular history.

 Essay 3: I wish that the application had asked me… (200 words)